FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/declarative_thinking_and_programming.md

 given context.
 The downsides of using a loop for this are manifold.
 Firstly, we would define an implicit order of which elements to sum up first.
 This removes the possibility of our CAS software to choose a native [SIMD][] CPU operation due to our over-specification of how to do it.
-Secondly, our code becomes much less readable and we are violating the [single-level of abstraction principle][] which is highly connected to declarative programming and thinking.
+Secondly, our code becomes much less readable and we are violating the [single-level of abstraction][] as well as the [separation of concerns principle][] which are both highly connected to declarative programming and thinking.
 If, on the other hand though, our task is to solve a given linear optimization problem, starting to implement a Simplex algorithm on our own with the help of vector operations in order to solve it can also be considered imperative.